Fivapr/lang/README.md

 # lang

-player for learning languages by videos with subtitles
+- Player for learning languages by videos with subtitles